 Let me start this on a potently negative rant.
 What’s with Hindi cinema and its obsession to glamourize disability?
 As social media refers to it in a mini-offensive fashion, the industry over-sells disability porn.
-In Aanand L. Rai’s Zero, Shah Rukh Khan plays a loud, adorable and somehow super-rich man who is vertically challenged.
+In Aanand L. Rai’s Zero, Shah Rukh Khan plays a loud, adorable and somehow super-rich man who is of short height.
 He has been living with his family and friends for 38 long years.
 Still, when the film begins we get to see him and the people around him trumpet loud about his short height.

 No, I wouldn’t buy it as a case of context setting.
 The writer (Himanshu Sharma), who is clearly not at home carving characters with unique physical and personality traits, struggles to be empathetic to what is said to be Bauua’s deficiency.
 Instead, he makes him needlessly clownish with the character constantly referring to himself as a child.
 Okay, I get it that Bauua is a humorous man but as per Sharma’s screenplay, he is also brave and decisive.
 Somewhere the self-deprecating tint given to his short height smells foul.
-Further alarming is the characterization of the leading lady Afiya (Anushka Sharma) who suffers from a case of cerebral palsy.
+Further alarming is the characterization of the leading lady Afiya (Anushka Sharma), who has cerebral palsy.
 Between the couple, there are certain irksome conversations on how their respective disabilities make them ideal partners.
 The writer-director duo might have wanted to simplify the love story to the layman, however, it ends up as a primitive device that makes us wonder why we cannot have more films where a disability is merely incidental [Hichki, Margarita With a Straw, Hey Jude, Dhanak and Iqbal to name a few from India] and not a sympathy trope.

 Coming back to Zero, it is – surprise, surprise – a bona fide love story or rather a sweeping fairy tale.
 The immediate premise, if we subtract the disability angle, cannot get any more hackneyed.
 I even wondered if they derived the story out of a literal translation of the common Bollywood line, “Tumhari shaadi kisi aur se hui to main yeh duniya chhod doonga!”
 (Yes, there is a space angle to the film, which is no longer a spoiler.)
 In Zero, Afiya and Bauua’s romance blooms in the most unbelievable of ways and even by Khan’s standards, their budding camaraderie and continuous tête-à-têtes are unconvincing to the limits that science fiction from the silent era would make better sense in comparison.
 Add to it, we have Anushka Sharma’s ill-calibrated and completely out-of-sync interpretation of cerebral palsy which makes Priyanka Chopra’s autism act from Barfi worthy of an Academy Award.
 Sharma doesn’t work – even for a brief moment – and is singularly responsible for bringing the film several notches down.
 The writer is equally at fault in devising a passé Stephen Hawkings-like science genius who can barely hold the pen on one occasion but is vigorously scribbling mathematical equations on a blackboard in another.
 A gifted Physics genius herself, she is easily floored by a regaling Khan and his cheesy antics.
 From a distance, the idea appears beautiful and so does the romantic song (‘Mere Naam Tu’) but Zero’s love story does not let our hearts develop wings.